jinimcoroneo/CV/README.md

 #### Fast learner

 I earned a full-time offer at Accomplice Ad Agency by impressing my Managing Director with how quickly I was able to pick up new concepts, such programmatic ad buying and using an unknown platform for analysing social media insights.
 In addition, I was able to learn numerous high level programming concepts at Makers Academy in a relatively short amount of time.
-For my [News App project](<github URL>), I learned about new JavaScript concepts and how to use a new API to create a Guardian news aggregator over a weekend.
+For my [News App project](https://github.com/jinimcoroneo/news-summary-app), I learned how to incorporate new JavaScript concepts and use an API to create a Guardian news aggregator over a weekend.

 #### Additional skills